 - It became frustrating stop-starting when the program thought I had left the area

-I am hoping the latter are all just hardware issues that are solved in the future through upgrades or new hardware releases.
+I am hoping the latter is all just hardware issues that are solved in the future through upgrades or new hardware releases.
 I’d hate to think that I need carpet just to use the system properly!

 UPDATE: I have read a few posts which say that hardwood floors are an issue with the sensor.
 Something to do with infrared bounce (IR bounce) which explains the glare in the sensor configuration.